cyberrangecz/backend-training/README.md

 $ mvn clover:optimize clean install -Dansi.color=true
 ```
 -Dansi.color does not work on all OS and is not necessary, it only prints info about time saving in color.

+# Following part is for informative purposes (documentation, technologies, and installing particular technologies)

 ## ER Diagram
 ER diagram generated from model in persistence module